 Bring all the ingredients together.

-Transfer to a mortar and pound to make a coarse powder.
+Transfer to a mortar.
+Pound and grind into a coarse powder.

-Bring water and milk together in a sauce pot.
-Bring the liquid to a rolling boil on medium high heat.
+Pour the water into a saucepan.
+Bring the liquid to a rolling boil on medium-high heat.

 Add masala (spice blend) and chai leaves into the pot.
 Mix well, cover, and boil.
 Turn the heat to low so it is barely simmering.